cchanna/playbooks-webapp/README.md

 of the way rails works, instead of just piggybacking off of tutorials.

 The app is running on **Ruby 2.2.2**, and **Rails 4.2.5**.
 To run it yourself, clone the repository and run `bundle install`.
-Then run `rake db:setup`
+Then run `rake db:setup`.
+You will need to have [PostgreSQL](http://www.postgresql.org/) installed, as well.

 This app is test-deployed [on Heroku](https://stranger-roads.herokuapp.com/).